Express your Voice & Heart

 At One, an Everywoman’s Journey to Self

-At One, an Everywoman’s Journey to Self, is a one woman show, available for booking, that follows the life story of Professor Katrina Parker on her self-discovery journey, as she moves toward joy by dismantling the life patterns that have brought her suffering.
+At One, an Everywoman’s Journey to Self, is a one woman show that follows the life story of Professor Katrina Parker on her self-discovery journey, as she moves toward joy by dismantling the life patterns that have brought her suffering.

 The show is co-created by Lindy Wiens and Susan Shehata through HeartPlays.